Linux-RISC/IRIX-diskless-workstation/README.md

 # umount /mnt
 ```

-Of course, you can tar on the secondary hard disk and trasfer the file to the NAS using NFS, scp, Samba, ... :
+Of course, you can use tar on the secondary hard disk and trasfer the file to the NAS using NFS, scp, Samba, ... :

 ```
 # tar cvf /diskless.tar /diskless